veldrid/veldrid/README.md

 # Veldrid

+Do not use it yourself!
+Errors may occur.
+Everything is collected in discord.

 Veldrid is a cross-platform, graphics API-agnostic rendering and compute library for .NET.
 It provides a powerful, unified interface to a system's GPU and includes more advanced features than any other .NET library.
 Unlike other platform- or vendor-specific technologies, Veldrid can be used to create high-performance 3D applications that are truly portable.

 Supported backends: